katgaj/final-project/docs/How to write error messages.md

 "Error messages should be expressed in **plain language** (no error codes), precisely indicate the problem, and constructively suggest a solution.

 As Wojciech Aleksander points out in his "UX writing.
-Moc języka w produktach cyfrowych",when you write an error message it is best to use *inverted pyramid*:
+Moc języka w produktach cyfrowych", when you write an error message it is best to use *inverted pyramid*:

 ![alt text](The-inverted-pyramid.png)